jarv/newsgoat/README.md

 ## Features

-- Feeds are organized by site
+- Feeds are grouped by the feed URL.
-- Quickly query info for every feed including cache-control, last-updated, etc
+- Quickly query info for every feed including cache-control, last-updated, etc. Press <kbd>i</kbd> to view feed info.
-- Logs are shown directly in the UI
+- Error logs are shown directly in the UI for feed troubleshooting.
+Press <kbd>l</kbd> to view logs.
-- Refresh task control separate in the app with a way to see what is queued, running and failures
+- Refresh task control separate in the app with a way to see what is queued, running and failures.
+Press <kbd>t</kbd> to view tasks.
-- Option to put feeds with unread items at the top
+- Option to put feeds with unread items at the top.
+Press <kbd>c</kbd> to configure.
-- Automatic feed discovery when adding URLs
+- Automatic feed discovery when adding URLs.
+Press <kbd>u</kbd> to add a youtube link and automatically subscribe to the channel's feed.

 ## Design Principles